emres/youtube2mp3/README.md

     args may be given in any order url must be given (enclose <url> in quotes) odir defaults to current directory
-      rate defaults to 320
+      rate defaults to 256
       --vkeep: keeps downloaded video file (default is to delete)
-      --ffmpeg: use ffmpeg converter, not avconv
+      --avconv: use avconv converter, not ffmpeg
       --help: emits this message

 ## ScreenShot